dolie/FlySkyI6-wiki/Setup-Paraglide.md

 to the right.
 In addition to that, pulling the elevator direction pulls both servos simultaneously, and pushing the elevator does nothing.

-* **Full-scale control** where the left stick from the neutral to the outwards left position controls the full travel of the left servo, the right stick from the middle to the outwards right position controls the right servo, inwards movement of those sticks do nothing, as well as the elevator stick.
+* **Full-scale control**, where the left stick from the neutral to the outwards left position controls the full travel of the left servo, the right stick from the middle to the outwards right position controls the right servo, inwards movement of those sticks does nothing, and also the elevator direction movement does nothing.

 So far I did not find a good way how to set the first mode with full servo travel using only three mixes of FS-i6.
 So I will describe how to set up the second (full-scale like) type control:

-## Setup
+## Setup (Full-scale Controls)

 I presume Mode 2 (throttle on the left stick) here.
 Plug the left servo to `Ch4` and the right servo to `Ch1` of your receiver.
 Then set up the